peteromallet/magnetron/README.md

 conda env create -f environment.yml

 conda activate magnetron
 ```

-To run the tool, run:
+Then, to run the tool, run:

 ```
 streamlit run magnetron.py
 ```

 This also includes a Discord bot for the review process.
 To run this, you'll need to set up a Discord bot and add it to your server.
-You can find instructions for this [here](https://discordpy.readthedocs.io/en/stable/discord.html).
+You can find instructions for this [here](https://discord.com/developers/applications/), authenticate it with your server, and then invite it to your server.
+You'll also need to have added the Discord bot token to your .env file - see above.

+Then, to run the bot, run:

 ```

-streamlit run magnetron.py
+python review_bot.py
 ```

 ### Collaborate on this project